Home | Send Feedback | Share on Bluesky |

-The lifecycle of a mobile app does not end after the initial submission to the mobile stores.
-You have to fix bugs, change existing features, and add new features.
-With a native application, you only have the option to re-submit every new app version to the stores and wait for their approval.
+The lifecycle of a mobile app extends beyond its initial submission to the app stores.
+Developers must continuously fix bugs, modify existing features, and introduce new ones.
+For native applications, this typically involves resubmitting each new version to the app stores and awaiting approval.

-With Cordova / PhoneGap (and React Native) apps, you have an additional option.
+With Cordova/PhoneGap (and React Native) apps, you have an additional option.
 These frameworks wrap JavaScript applications inside a native wrapper and can update, with the help of a plugin, the containing resources on the fly.
-This way, you can update, remove, and add JavaScript, HTML, CSS files, and assets like pictures, music without re-submitting the whole application to the stores.
+This way, you can update, remove, and add JavaScript, HTML, CSS files, and assets like pictures and music without resubmitting the whole application to the stores.
 You can only update the resources that are embedded in the native wrappers.
 There is no way to update the wrapper itself.
-If you add a new Cordova plugin to an app, you always have to re-submit the app.
+If you add a new Cordova plugin to an app, you always have to resubmit the app.

-One question that always comes up when you talk about these kinds of updates is if Apple allows that.
-According to the iOS Developer Program these on the fly updates are allowed as long as you don't change the main purpose of the application.
+One question that always comes up when you talk about these kinds of updates is whether Apple allows them.
+According to the iOS Developer Program, these on-the-fly updates are allowed as long as you don't change the main purpose of the application.
 Don't transform your calculator app into a game.

 3.3.2 Except as set forth in the next paragraph, an Application may not download or install executable code.
 Interpreted code may only be used in an Application if all scripts, code, and interpreters are packaged in the Application and not downloaded.
 The only exceptions to the foregoing are scripts and code downloaded and run by Apple's built-in WebKit framework or JavascriptCore, provided that such scripts and code do not change the primary purpose of the Application by providing features or functionality that are inconsistent with the intended and advertised purpose of the Application as submitted to the App Store.

-In this article, we have a look at how you can hot update an Ionic / Cordova app with Ionic Appflow Live Deploy.
+In this article, we will look at how you can hot update an Ionic/Cordova app with Ionic Appflow Live Deploy.
 The service is part of Appflow.
 Ionic offers a free tier, which includes deployments to 100 devices per month.

-Before we can use any Appflow service, we need to create an account if you don't already have one go to https://dashboard.ionicframework.com/signup or enter the command ionic signup
+Before we can use any Appflow service, we need to create an account.
+If you don't already have one, go to https://dashboard.ionicframework.com/signup or enter the command ionic signup in the shell.

 ionic login